Yerba Buena Gardens | Case Study

-- Creating structures that integrate and coordinate the needs of overlapping organizations.
+- Created structures that integrate and coordinate the needs of overlapping organizations.
 For example, we established a community-based Yerba Buena Security Council to work directly with law enforcement.
-We also launched and maintain training programs for security staff who serve as ambassadors to the public, enforce City park code, assist with traffic and crowd control, and oversee a closed circuit TV system and radio dispatch center.
+We also launched and maintain training programs for security staff who serve as ambassadors to the public, enforce City park code, assist with traffic and crowd control, and oversee a closed-circuit TV system and radio dispatch center.

-- Establishing policies and programs for the long-term care and health of the Gardens.
-We implemented a zero pesticide and toxic free policy and comprehensive recycling program.
+- Implemented a zero pesticide and toxic free policy and comprehensive recycling program.
 There are also dedicated gardening, maintenance and clean teams to maintain its beauty and integrity and to service hardscape areas such as public restrooms.

 - YBG is now the centerpiece of the City’s cultural, convention and visitor district.

 - Yerba Buena Gardens is considered a model for improving urban areas—a new and thriving Yerba Buena neighborhood blossomed after it was built.

 - YBG connects a diversity of interests and neighborhoods in a safe, comfortable and active public space—and as the backyard for a diverse multi-cultural neighborhood.